November 20, 2021

-In Germany, German Shepherd Dogs are not eligible to breed and have their offspring officially registered unless they have passed at least the level one trials and obtained a title.
+In Germany, German Shepherd Dogs are not eligible to breed and have their offspring officially registered unless they have passed at least level one IGP trials and obtained a title.

 Today the sport is open to dogs of all breeds and sizes, and many other breeds can achieve champion-level titles, including the Belgian Malinois, Beauceron, and Dutch Shepherd, which are all very popular.
 Howeve, due to the extremely demanding nature of the sport, the time required for training, and the relatively high costs, individual success will vary.